iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 [1, 2, **9**, 10, 16, **8**, 3, 7, 4, 14]

 We move on to the next element, which is 2.
-The result of _max-heapify_ will swap 2 with 16, and then 2 with 14.
+The result of `max_heapify` will swap 2 with 16, and then 2 with 14.

 [1, **2**, 9, 10, **16**, 8, 3, 7, 4, 14]